 If you want to monetize a video on YouTube, you can’t use a song that’s copyrighted by another party.
 If a song is copyrighted, YouTube’s Content ID system can block your video or put copyright-specific advertising over it.

-One copyrighted song can funnel money to several parties.To see what we mean, look up any song within the database of publishing giant Warner/Chappell Music.
+One copyrighted song can funnel money to several parties.To see what we mean, look up any song within the Warner/Chappell Music's database.
 You’ll find that an assortment of writers, composers, publishers, and more might control a single song.

 Thankfully, the YouTube Audio Library makes this all pretty easy.
 And where YouTube falls short, we’ll fill in the gaps.
 We’ll show you how to get free music to use on YouTube.

 YOUTUBE AUDIO LIBRARY OVERVIEW